 Ease of Use

 The ease of use metric addresses all of the little details that can disrupt the meditative effect of mowing the lawn.
-Specifically, we what to quantify how easy it is to check the remaining battery life and how easy it is to remove the battery when it's time to recharge the cell.
+Specifically, we want to quantify how easy it is to check the remaining battery life and how easy it is to remove the battery when it's time to recharge the cell.
 Additionally, we rate the ease of storing these machines.
 Most of these models fold up into a compact size, and given that they do not have any fluids to leak onto the garage floor, they are often designed to stand-up vertically to further reduce their storage footprint.
 Accordingly, we rate the effectiveness of the folding design.